cmangalwedhe/GraphicsProject/README.md

-# Chinmay Mangalwedhe, Allen Romo, and Breaden Drosche
+# Chinmay Mangalwedhe, Allen Romo, and Braeden Drosche
 ## Graphics Project

-### This project was designed to test our knowledge of basics graphics.
+### This project was designed for students to practice the Java packaged Abstract Window Toolkit (AWT) and Swing components.

 Teacher: Hulett
 Course: Computer Science I K